ibm-cloud-docs/vpc/backup_service_vpc_restore.md

          - If your snapshot is from a Generation 1 volume, you can select one of the [_tiered_ profiles](/docs/vpc?topic=vpc-block-storage-profiles&interface=ui#tiers).
 After you select `general-purpose`, `5iops-tier`, or `10iops-tier`, the next step is to specify the volume capacity.
 Volume size can be 10 - 16,000 GB.
          - If your snapshot is from a Generation 1 volume and your performance requirements don't fall within any of the IOPS tiers, you can select the `custom` profile.
 Then, specify the size of your volume and the IOPS in the appropriate range for the volume capacity.
 As you type the IOPS value, the console shows the acceptable range.
 You can also click the **storage size** link to see the size and IOPS ranges of the [custom volume profile](/docs/vpc?topic=vpc-block-storage-profiles#custom).

      1. In the **Encryption at rest** section, you can choose to keep the encryption with IBM-managed keys that is enabled by default on all volumes.
-Or you can choose to use [your own encryption key](/docs/vpc?topic=vpc-block-storage-vpc-encryption) by selecting your key management service: {{site.data.keyword.keymanagementserviceshort}} or {{site.data.keyword.hscrypto}}.
+Or you can choose to use [your own encryption key](/docs/vpc?topic=vpc-block-storage-vpc-encryption) by selecting your key management service: {{site.data.keyword.keymanagementserviceshort}}.
 To locate your encryption key, select one of the following options:
         - **Locate by Instance**:
            1. Select the data encryption instance from the list.
 If you don't have an instance yet, you can click the link to create one.
            1. Select the data encryption key that is stored within the {{site.data.keyword.keymanagementserviceshort}} instance to use for encrypting the volume.